 Information herein has been obtained by JCR from the issuers and other sources believed to be accurate and reliable.
 However, because of the possibility of human or mechanical error as well as other factors, JCR makes no representation or warranty, express or implied, as to accuracy, results, adequacy, timeliness, completeness or merchantability, or fitness for any particular purpose, with respect to any such information, and is not responsible for any errors or omissions, or for results obtained from the use of such information.
-Under no circumstances will JCR be liable for any special, indirect, incidental or consequential damages of any kind caused by the use of any such information, including but not little to, lost opportunity or lost money, whether in contract, tort, strict liability or otherwise, and whether such damages are foreseeable or unforesceable.
-JCR's ratings and credit assessments are statements of JCR's current and comprehensive opinion regarding redemption possibility, etc. of financial products, and not statements of opinion regarding any risk other an credit risk, such as market liquidity risk or price fluctuation risk.
-JCR's ratings and credit assessments are statements of opinion, and not statements of fact as to credit risk decisions or recommendations regarding decisions to purchase, sell or hold any securities such as individual bonds or commercial paper.
+Under no circumstances will JCR be liable for any special, indirect, incidental or consequential damages of any kind caused by the use of any such information, including but not limited to, lost opportunity or lost money, whether in contract, tort, strict liability or otherwise, and whether such damages are foresceable.
+JCRs ratings and credit assessments are statements of JCRs current and comprehensive opinion regarding predmption possibility, etc. of financial obligations assumed by the issuers or financial products, and not statements of opinion are statements of poinion, and not statements of poinion, and not statements of poinion, and not statements of fact as to credit risk decisions or recommendations regarding decisions to purchase, sell or hold any securities such as individual bonds or commercial paper.
 The ratings and credit assessments may be changed, suspended or withdrawn as a result of changes in or unavailability of information as well as other factors.
 JCR receives a rating fee paid by issuers for conducting rating services in principle.
 JCR retains all rights pertaining to this document, including JCR's rating data.
 Any reproduction, adaptation, alteration, etc. of this document, including such rating data, is prohibited, whether or not wholly or partly, without prior consent of JCR.